-- Usually the single most important step you can take toward curing your halitosis is cleaning your tongue more thoroughly.
+- The single most important step you can take toward curing halitosis is almost always just cleaning your tongue more thoroughly.
 This page explains why and how.

 Any person making an attempt to improve the quality of their breath should always start off by initiating a regimen of proper tongue cleaning (either brushing or scraping).
 In most instances, it's likely that this will be the only cure that's needed.
 If not, it at least makes a giant first step.
 Here's why.